TeamHarTex/HarTex/README.md

 HarTex is a Discord Bot primarily for moderation and administration.
 It is built to be stable, flexible and customizable.

+**THIS REPOSITORY IS DEPRECATED AND FURHTER DEVELOPMENT IS MOVED TO:** https://github.com/HarTexTeam/hartexboat

 Honourable Mention
 ------------------